cloudstateu/cm-122021/labs/Docker/01_docker_commands/README.md

     Sometimes application inside container doesn't respond to `Ctrl-C` and thus doesn't exit interactive mode.
 If you encounter this situation you have to stop/kill container manually.

-1. Check if nginx stopped responding to requests
+1. Check if nginx stopped responding to requests (optionally check this in incognito tab)

 ## Task 3: Run container in background

-To run container in background (detached mode) and `-d` flag.
+To run container in background (detached mode) add `-d` flag.
 Running container in background will free your access to the terminal.

 1. Run container in detached mode: